Welcome to Carcassonne

 • Carcassonne Cite

-For well over two thousand years Carcassonne has been a cross-roads on routes linking Spain to Italy, and the Atlantic Ocean to the Mediterranean Sea.
-It is ideally located for visiting vineyards, markets, picturesque hilltop villages, Mediterranean ports, Cathar Castles, historic churches and abbeys, and the Pyrenees mountains.
-The Canal du Midi, another UNESCO World Heritage Site, passes within walking distance of the apartment.
-Carcassonne is the capital of the Aude departement "Le Pays Cathare" - Cathar Country.
+For more than two thousand years, Carcassonne has stood at a crossroads, connecting routes between Spain and Italy, as well as linking the Atlantic Ocean to the Mediterranean Sea.
+Its central location makes it the perfect base for exploring nearby vineyards, lively markets, charming hilltop villages, Mediterranean ports, Cathar castles, historic churches and abbeys, and the majestic Pyrenees mountains.
+The Canal du Midi, another UNESCO World Heritage Site, runs just a short walk from the town.
+Carcassonne is the capital of the Aude département, also known as "Le Pays Cathare" or Cathar Country.

 The Carcassonne train station, also known as the Gare de Carcassonne, is located in the city of Carcassonne in the Languedoc-Roussillon region of southern France.
 The train station is served by the SNCF (French National Railway Corporation) and offers regular services to destinations such as Toulouse, Narbonne, and Paris.
 The station has a ticket office, as well as a self-service ticket machines, left luggage office, and waiting room.
 The station is located a short distance from the city's medieval fortress, La Cité de Carcassonne, which is a UNESCO World Heritage site and a popular tourist attraction.